Skallski/SerialPortReader/README.md

 </p>

 ### Introduction
-Serial port reader and monitor tool for Unity.\
+Serial port reader and monitor tool for Unity.
-Whole package is under continuous development, so some things here may change in the future :)

 ### Instalation
 This is an embedded Unity package.
 In order to install it, use package manager tool (Window -> Package Manager). <br>